Craftjakob/Config-API/README.md

    - ```
      ConfigRegister.get().registerConfig(ConfigRegister.ConfigType.COMMON, ExampleConfig::new, MOD_ID, "CUSTOM_NAME");
 ---
+### ConfigTypes
+> Client
+>
+> > Client is loaded, when the client setup, of the specific mod loader is loaded.
+On server the file gots not created.
+> Common
+> > The Common one, is the safest to use, it loads directly and does not require something, that need to be started.
+It loads directly in registrering.
+> Server
+> > The Server type is only loaded, if the server is started.
+The config file is only created, if you want to open the config file in the Config Screen, but it is not tracked.
+---
 #### Optional Config Settings

 > Inside the ConfigBuilder are different methods to use